produdez/sparkimental/README.md

 ### Data

 We found Animal Crossing Reviews dataset, which contains 4 csv files about the VillagerDB and Metacritic.
-VillagerDB brings info about villagers, items, crafting, accessories, including links to their images.
-Metacritic brings user and critic reviews of the game (scores and raw text).

 In this project, we just use the critis.csv (Metacritic reviews of Animal Crossing).
 You can see the csv file in `data\animal-crossing.csv` folder.
 This file includes 107 rows and 4 columns (grade, publication, text, date).

 Some insight about the data